MottaDavide/e2e_npi_monitoring/README.md

 ### 🔙​ backorder.py
 #### System Setup and Loading:

-- Retrieve project folders paths(`backorder\input`, `backorder\history`), loads operational settings from `config.yaml`, and activates a dedicated logging system.
+- Retrieve project folders paths (`data\backorder`, `data\backorder\input`, `data\backorder\history`), loads operational settings from `config.yaml`, and activates a dedicated logging system.

-- Reads the raw backorder data from the `backorder\input\backorder.txt` file in the input folder, enforcing strict data types for analysis.
+- Reads the raw backorder data from the `data\backorder\input\backorder.txt` file with strict data type enforcement, supporting UTF-8 encoding and custom decimal formatting for accurate numerical processing.

 #### Data Quality Correction (Temporal Consistency):
 - The script resolves a common data loading anomaly where the same `Year Week` is associated with two or more different Load Dates (`Pipeline - DtLoad`).
-For instane, this means that Boxi took the picture of week 1 in week 2 together with the picture of week 2.
+This occurs when Boxi captures snapshots from multiple weeks within the same data extraction cycle (e.g., week 1 snapshot taken in week 2 alongside the week 2 snapshot).
+- Identifies all `Year Week` values with multiple load dates and applies targeted correction to records with the oldest load date by subtracting 7 days from the load date, recalculating the ISO calendar year and week to determine the adjusted `Year Week` value.

-- The Correction: To maintain historical sequence, the data associated with the oldest load date in the conflicting week is reassigned to the previous `Year Week` (by subtracting 7 days).
-This adjustment prevents record duplication.
+- The Correction: To maintain historical sequence and prevent record duplication, only the rows associated with the oldest load date in a conflicting week are reassigned to the previous `Year Week`.
+This adjustment preserves data integrity while ensuring chronological alignment.
+- Converts final numeric columns to integer data types for consistency and storage optimization.

 #### Archiving and Maintenance:

-- A complete, corrected copy of the data is saved to the `backorder\history` folder with a unique timestamp for auditing.
+- A complete, corrected copy of the data is saved to the `data\backorder\history` folder with a unique timestamp for auditing and historical reference purposes.

-- The clean, corrected data is saved in a standard format (`\backorder\backorder.csv`), making it ready for use by other systems.
+- The clean, corrected data is saved in standard CSV format (`data\backorder\backorder.csv`), making it ready for use by other systems and downstream analysis.

-- The original input file (`backorder\input\backorder.txt`) is deleted from the input folder upon successful processing.
+- The original input file (`data\backorder\input\backorder.txt`) is deleted from the input folder upon successful processing to prevent re-processing and maintain folder organization.

 #### Notifications and Error Management:
 - An email is sent to the planning team upon successful completion of the data processing.

-- An immediate email alert is sent if a critical exception occurs (e.g., the input file is missing), detailing the error for prompt intervention.
+- An immediate email alert is sent if a critical exception occurs (e.g., the input file is missing, data format inconsistencies, or encoding errors), detailing the error for prompt intervention.

 ### 🔋 charged_v1.sql